dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-detailed-cases.md

 ## Model configuration

 There are many important differences between how models in EF6 and EF Core are designed.
 EF Core lacks full support for conditional mapping.
 It does not have model builder versions.
-For spatial support, EF Core recommends using a third-party library such as [NetTopologySuite](https://github.com/NetTopologySuite/NetTopologySuite).

 Other differences include: